 “These irons tend to be much more heavy-duty, so are perhaps better for thicker, more stubborn hair,” adds Ricky.

 Those with fine or fragile hair would probably be better suited to ceramic plates, as titanium may be a bit overwhelming for that hair type.
 But for those looking for the best straighteners for curly hair, it’s definitely a good option.

-Are ceramic straighteners better than their competitors?
+Are ceramic straighteners better than the competition?

-“The claims are that ceramic straighteners are more efficient and more kind, especially to fine, fragile hair,” says Craig.
+“The claims are that ceramic hair straighteners are more efficient and more kind, especially to fine, fragile hair,” says Craig.
 “However, anything infused with tourmaline would be my choice of straightener.”

 Tourmaline is a crystal that hair-tool manufacturers grind into a fine powder, which is infused into the plates—whether ceramic or titanium—of a straightening iron.

 “This makes for a more premium iron and helps prevent damage, overheating and static on the hair,” explains Ricky.
-“Hair-tool brand Cloud Nine is a huge advocate for ‘healthy’ hair straighteners, so infuses healing minerals into all of its ceramic straightening irons.”
+“Hair tool brand Cloud Nine is a huge advocate for "healthy" hair straighteners, so infuses healing minerals into all of its ceramic straightening irons.”

 But, unfortunately for all of us heat-styling addicts out there, no matter whether plates are infused with the healing mineral or not, daily use will always still lead to some hair damage.

 “Try to use hair tools sparingly,” advises Ricky.
 “Even the best ceramic irons still create a fair amount of heat, so I’d try not to use them every day.”